Dunnet: House of the Northern Gate

 The House of the Northern Gate (sometimes called Dwarick House) sits in a commanding position on Dunnet Head, overlooking the west side of the village.

 It was built between 1895 - 1908 by Admiral Alexander Sinclair who also owned Freswick, Keiss & Dunbeath Estates.

 Admiral Sinclair died in 1945 and the estate was broken up, the last croft to be bought by its tenant was by Mary Ann & James Calder, now a museum.
 The estate was bought in 1948 by Commander Clair Vyner and his wife Lady Doris Vyner.
 They used it as a summer residence and ran the local salmon station.
 Lady Doris was a close friend of Queen Elizabeth The Queen Mother, and invited her to stay at the house in 1953.
 During her stay, she looked east out of one of the upper floor windows and spied the tower of the recently vacated Barrogill Castle, 6 mi away.
 Upon enquiring about the castle, a visit was arranged to view it.
 It was owned by Captain and Mrs Imbert-Terry, an eccentric couple whose family reputedly owned Terry's chocolate factory in York.
 A deal was struck to buy the rather dilapidated castle and Longoe Mains farm for a reported £6,000.
 The Queen Mother renamed it the Castle of Mey, its original name.

 The House of the Northern Gate was run as a hotel by Bill Dodd from 1967 until 1974 and then owned by a Mr Divanian Gold from 1974 until around 1984/5, a flamboyant Jewish fashion clothes manufacturer from Manchester, who used it as a summer home.
 He later tried to sell building plots on its land, but the council vetoed the project on grounds of drainage and sewerage difficulties, because the land is flow country or blanket bog.

 In 1974 when it came on the market, the rock band Led Zeppelin viewed it several times with a view to making it into a recording studio.
-A possible reason for this may be that guitarist Jimmy Page already owned Boleskine House, for many years the home of notorious occultist and white witch Aleister Crowley, near Foyers on the south bank of Loch Ness, and was a frequent visitor to Caithness.
+A possible reason for this may be that guitarist Jimmy Page already owned Boleskine House, for many years the home of notorious occultist Aleister Crowley, near Foyers on the south bank of Loch Ness, and was a frequent visitor to Caithness.
 During this period, scenes from a horror film were recorded using the outside of the house as a backdrop.
 The house was empty until 1984/5, when a family from Kent bought it and made it into a private residence again.
 It has 1800 acre of land, 6 lochs and a small beach, the Peedie Sannie ("Small Beach").